-- 30 mini marshmallows, snipped in half with scissors
+- 30 mini marshmallows (optional – snipped in half with scissors)

 - 2/3 Cup chocolate chips + extras to top the cookies with

-Combine everything except the marshmallows and chips in a food processor and blend until smooth, about 1-2 minutes
+- Combine everything except the marshmallows and chocolate chips in a food processor and blend until smooth, about 1-2 minutes

-Transfer the dough to a bowl and fold in the marshmallows and chips
+- Transfer the dough to a mixing bowl and fold in the marshmallows and chocolate chips

-The dough will be soft.
+- The cookie dough will be soft.
 Pop it into the freezer for about 30 minutes to firm up.

-Heat the oven to 350.
-Line a cookie sheet with a silpat or parchment paper, or spray with nonstick.
+- Heat the oven to 350 F. Line a cookie sheet with a Silpat or parchment paper, or spray a baking sheet with nonstick spray.

-Use a 2 Tbs cookie scoop or drop the dough in rounded tablespoons on the sheet.
+- Use a 2 Tbsp cookie scoop or drop the dough in rounded tablespoons on the cookie sheet.

 - Let the cookies cool on the sheet for a few minutes before transferring to a rack to cool completely.
 Repeat with the remaining dough.

 - Sodium: 13